Houser strong, Brewers stop White Sox 6-game win streak, 1-0

 Keuchel struck out eight over seven innings while allowing one run and five hits.
 The 2015 AL Cy Young Award walked one, but fell to 0-5 in six starts against the Brewers.

-Chicago’s Danny Mendick had a career-high three of Chicago’s six hits.
+Danny Mendick had a career-high three of Chicago’s six hits.
 But with prized rookie Nick Madrigal and slugger Edwin Encarnacion sidelined after both players suffered shoulder injuries Tuesday, the White Sox came up short.

+“We’ve been hot,” Keuchel said.
+“Eventually, it’s gonna come to an end.
+But, man, we were right in the ballgame.
+That’s all we can ask for.
+Game-in, game-out, we know that we’re gonna be in those contests.
+If we can win series, that’s a playoff recipe.”

 Chicago had two on in the sixth after Mendick doubled and Yoan Moncada reached on an infield single.
 But after hitting a tiebreaking single the previous night, Jose Abreu struck out to end the threat.